-- Sets up an environment conducive to listening and discussion. - Presents information in an organized, confident manner.
-Speaks clearly. - Asks questions or makes comments that stimulates discussion (energizes the group). - Verifies that the group understands the information presented. - Deals effectively with questions or issues (including alternate perspectives) raised by the group. - Gives constructive feedback to the group about their participation. - Summarizes the presentation and discussion at the close of the presentation. - Completes the presentation within the hour time frame.
+- Sets up an environment conducive to listening and discussion. - Presents information in an organized, confident and interesting manner.
+Speaks clearly. - Asks questions or makes comments that stimulate discussion (energizes the group). - Verifies that the group understands the information presented. - Deals effectively with questions or issues (including alternate perspectives) raised by the group. - Summarizes the presentation and discussion at the close of the presentation. - Completes the presentation within the 45 minute time frame.